stranda/holoSim/README.md

 	the original from Allan's work.
 Not changed, included so you can check out colonization history, if interested.
 	Note, it doesn't like NA's in the pops object
 		Use: plothist(pops[is.na(pops$arrive) == FALSE,])

+#Data Files

+<i>data_mask.csv</i>

+	Matrix of TRUE/FALSE for genotypes from 753 Ash trees.
+TRUE = missing data in a cell

+<i>Fraxinus_data.Rda</i>

+	R data file with genotypes for 753 Ash trees.

+#Dependencies and Requirements

+Requires the following R libraries:
+	rmetasim (github version from stranda/rmetasim), strataG, hierfstat, and parallel

+Requires fastsimcoal (http://cmpg.unibe.ch/software/fastsimcoal/) install in the $PATH